Slevinski/slevinski.github.io/series/formal-signwriting/README.md

 ## Platform Context

 This repository is one of eight series in the Sutton SignWriting platform release.
-It maintains a clear distinction between canonical sign text, layout behavior, presentation markup, rendering, and downstream tooling.
+It maintains a clear distinction between canonical sign text, layout behavior, presentation markup, rendering, downstream tooling, encoding authority, and community or reader judgment.

 ## License